Mutation-finite quivers with real weights: Introduction and main results

 \begin{thmIntro} For every mutation-finite non-integer quiver $Q$ of rank $r\ge 3$ \begin{itemize} \item[-] either $Q$ arises from a triangulated orbifold; \item[-] or $Q$ is mutation-equivalent to one of the $F$-type quivers shown in Fig.~\ref{4}; \item[-] or $Q$ is mutation-equivalent to one of the $H$-type quivers shown in Fig.~\ref{5}; \item[-] or $Q$ is mutation-equivalent to a representative of one of the three series of quivers shown in Fig.~\ref{ser}. \end{itemize} \end{thmIntro}

 We list all non-orbifold mutation-finite classes and their sizes in Tables~\ref{table mut-fin} and~\ref{table sizes mut-fin} respectively.
-Notice that the list above includes the ``skew-symmetrizations'' of all mutation-finite diagrams from~\cite{FeSTu2}: quivers arising from triangulated orbifolds~\cite{FeSTu3} and $F$-type quivers are explicitly mentioned in Theorem~\ref{intro1}, and $G_2$-type quivers obtained from the diagrams $G_2^{(*,+)}$ and $G_2^{(*,*)}$ belong to the series mentioned in the last line of Theorem~\ref{intro1}.
+Notice that the list above includes the appropriate {\em rescalings} (see~\cite[Section~7]{R}) of all mutation-finite diagrams from~\cite{FeSTu2}: quivers arising from triangulated orbifolds~\cite{FeSTu3} and $F$-type quivers are explicitly mentioned in Theorem~\ref{intro1}, and $G_2$-type quivers obtained from the diagrams $G_2^{(*,+)}$ and $G_2^{(*,*)}$ belong to the series mentioned in the last line of Theorem~\ref{intro1}.

 Our proof of Theorem~\ref{intro1} is based on the classification of mutation-finite rank $3$ quivers~\cite{FT-rk3} and the related geometry.
 In particular, all the weights of arrows of mutation-finite quivers should be of the form $2\cos({q\pi/d})$ for some integer $q$ and $d$, and every rank $3$ subquiver has to correspond to some spherical or Euclidean triangle (we recall the details in Section~\ref{3}).
 We first show that all mutation-finite quivers of sufficiently high rank originate from orbifolds, and then treat quivers in low ranks where we obtain three exceptional infinite families.